cyberbotics/webots-doc/reference/glossary.md

 # Glossary

-This glossary defines the terminology used in Webots to describe the various concepts related to the simulation.
+This glossary defines the terminology used to describe the various concepts related to a Webots simulation.

 **Actuator**: An *actuator* is a *node* representing a real robotics activator such as a motor, a LED, a radio emitter, etc. *Actuators* may receive commands from a *controller*.
 Some *actuators* are also *sensors* if they make sensory measurement, such as a motor than can provide position or force feedback.